Ave Pildas: 2010–2020

+2020–present

+Star Struck, a collection of images shot by Pildas on Hollywood Boulevard in the 1970s, was published by Deadbeat Club Press, Los Angeles.
+"Ave's America", a feature-length documentary highlighting Pildas’ legacy as a street photographer was released in 2023.
+It was directed and produced by Patrick Taulere and Art7 Films and was screened at The Palm Springs International Film Festival and The Chelsea Film Festival in New York.
+It is currently streams on Prime Network.
+Pildas exhibited his photographs at Tufenkian Gallery in Glendale, CA and at Perfect Exposure Gallery in Alhambra, CA.

 Exhibitions and collections

+His photographs are included in the collections of major institutions such as the Los Angeles County Museum of Art (LACMA), the Crocker Art Museum, the New York Public Library, the Bibliothèque Nationale de France, and various public and private collections.
+In 2014, his work was featured in the exhibition "Public Eye: 175 Years of Sharing Photography," organized by the New York Public Library (NYPL).
+In 2021, one of his well-known photographs titled "Power to the People" was displayed on a bus in Lancaster, California, as part of an exhibition organized by LACMA in collaboration with various museums including the Lancaster Museum of Art and History, Riverside Art Museum, Vincent Price Art Museum at East Los Angeles College, and California State University, Northridge Art Galleries.

 His photographs have been exhibited in one-person shows at the following: Contemporary Arts Center, Cincinnati, Photographers Gallery, London, Janus Gallery, Los Angeles, Gallerie Diaframma, Milan, Cannon Gallery, Amsterdam, Gallerie 38, Zurich, Joseph Bellows, Photo LA, The Loft, The Perfect Exposure Gallery, Tufenkian Fine Arts and in numerous group shows.
 They have been featured in: The New York Times Magazine, The Guardian, L’Oeil de la Photographie, 'ZOOM', 'PHOTO', 'CAMERA', 'photographic' and many other publications worldwide.
 Photographs by Ave Pildas are included in the collections of LACMA, the Bibliotheca National, Paris; the University of Arizona as well as numerous other public and private collections.

-Published works
+Published books

+Four books featuring West Coast photographs by Pildas have been published: